hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 <br><br><br><br><br><br>

-#  10 Difference-in-Differences
+#  9 Difference-in-Differences

 Our IV story analysis was quite convincing.
 It is based on a fictitious RCT and the coefficent was smaller than the "naive OLS" as we expected.
-But let us not stop there.
-Let us also exploit that we have test scores of the children both before and after the summer school.
+But let us not stop here.
+Let us also explot that we have test scores of the children both before and after the summer school.
 We can therefore estimate a difference-in-differences specification:

-$$test_score=\beta1+\beta_2summerschool_i+\beta_3after_i+\beta_4after_i\times summerschool+\gamma'X_i+u_i$$
+$$test\_score=\beta1+\beta_2summerschool_i+\beta_3after_i+\beta_4after_i\times summerschool+\gamma'X_i+u_i$$

 Where after refers to test scores after attending the summer school.

-##  10.1 Inspecting the common trends
+##  9.1 Inspecting the common trends

 A crucial assumption behind the difference-in-differences approach is that the treated and control groups would have similar developments over time in the absence of treatment.
 We therefore want to create line charts of test scores over year to see whether the trends are similar in years without treatment.